Enttoi/enttoi-client-arduino-rf/README.md

-# Enttoi Adruino client
+# Enttoi Arduino client

-The client that built from two Adruino boards:
+The client that built from two Arduino boards:
 * First one installed in cabin itself and has sensors connected to it.
 This board sends state of sensor via RF transmitter to the second board.
 This one also called `client`.
 * Second one installed in place where LAN socket is available.
 RF receiver receives signals from the first board